Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 In Figure 10.3 a complete signal flow from a sensor input to an actuator output is shown.

+<-------------- multimodal context
+This diagram illustrates the layered AUTOSAR design for reading a vehicle’s speed and driving a lamp actuator.
+Application SW-C modules invoke Sensor and Actuator SW-C components, which use an ECU Abstraction SW-C and the MCAL (μCAL) driver to convert between physical signals and digital I/O on a microcontroller, enforcing clear abstraction and reuse.

+- Component hierarchy
+  ­­• Application SW-C1 and SW-C2 at the top
+  ­­• Sensor SW-C and Actuator SW-C as AtomicSwComponentType
+  ­­• ECU Abstraction SW-C in the middle
+  ­­• μCAL (MCAL Driver) and μC Peripherals at the bottom
+- Ports & interfaces
+  ­­• Sensor SW-C has RPort get_v() and PPort get_I_ECU() (ClientServerInterface)
+  ­­• Actuator SW-C has RPort set_lamp() and PPort set_I_ECU()
+  ­­• ECU Abstraction exposes RPorts DIO_get(), DIO_set() to μCAL
+- Data flow
+  ­­• get_v() fetches sensor voltage → get_I_ECU() → DIO_get() → MCAL → hardware
+  ­­• set_lamp() → set_I_ECU() → DIO_set() → MCAL → physical lamp
+- Key AUTOSAR concepts
+  ­­• AbstractRequired/ProvidedPortPrototype, ClientServerOperation, DataInterface
+  ­­• Layered Component types (AtomicSwComponentType, ComplexDeviceDriver)
+  ­­• Delegation (AssemblySwConnector) from ECU Abstraction to MCAL
+- Scenario
+  ­­• Read car velocity via a voltage sensor and drive a car-light actuator through a microcontroller abstraction stack ---------------------->
 Figure 10.3: Sensor and Actuator Signal Flow

 In the next section the interfaces between the involved software modules are discussed.